mipstian/catch/README.md

 ### Complete

-Catch supports any number of RSS and Atom feeds, with special support for [ShowRSS](http://showrss.info/) feeds.
-Their contents will be downloaded with your favorite BitTorrent client or with a custom script.
-Supports Big Sur, Dark Mode, Apple Silicon, you name it.
+Catch accepts any number of RSS and Atom feeds, with special support for [ShowRSS](http://showrss.info/) feeds; their contents will be downloaded with your favorite BitTorrent client or with a custom script.
+You can configure Catch to be active only at specific hours of the day.

+### Native
+A true macOS app that supports Big Sur, Dark Mode, Apple Silicon, you name it.

 ### Polyglot